mamangzed/tablein/README.md

 ## Events

-Tabelin supports several events you can subscribe to using the `on` method:
+Tablein supports several events you can subscribe to using the `on` method:

 ```javascript
 table.on('rowClick', function(rowData, rowIndex) {